-The hill top Hanuman temple This hill believed to be the birthplace of Hanuman is located in the center of Anegondi area.
-You can see this hill from the Hampi side of the river as you trek along the Kampa Bhups’s (the riverside trek) Path.
+This hill in Hampi believed to be the birthplace of Hanuman , is located in the center of Anegondi area.
+You can see this hill from the Hampi side of the river as you trek along the Kampa Bhups’s Path.

-steps to the hill top The temple is of high importance to the worshipers of lord Rama (and Hanuman).
-Surprisingly the Ramayana (the story of Rama) recited inside the temple is in Hindi, a deviation from the local language Kannada.
+The temple is of high importance to the worshipers of lord Rama (..and Hanuman).
+Ramayana (the story of Rama) recited inside the temple is in Hindi, a deviation from the local language Kannada.
 Those understand Hindi and in interested in Ramayana , listening to this is a feast.
 The pundit ( an old man with white beard ) is gifted with the expression to tell the story.
-There won’t be much of people if it is not a special day for the temple.
+There won't be much of people if it is not a special day for the temple.
 You can just enter the temple and sat next to him, listen and leave whenever you feel.
 This is done on a continuous basis.

 The temple door is always kept closed (to prevent the cheeky monkeys enter inside, though it’s their General’s temple!).
 All are allowed inside.
 Just keep in mind the basic etiquettes needed in a prayer area, if you are new to a Hindu temple.
 The priest may offer holy water and the vermilion colored powder Hindus wear on their forehead.

 The icon of Hanuman is carved on the rock.
 Also is the small shrine for Rama and his consort Sita inside the temple.